LDSSA/learning-units/units/14-working-with-real-data/presentation/presentation.md

 Many classifiers, for example, calculate the distance between points, and if one of the features has a broader range, will govern distance.

+Thus, it might make the estimator unable to learn from other features correctly, as expected.

 Also, normalization is key in most optimization problems; e.g. such an algorithm as gradient descent converges faster.

 ---